AdobeDocs/experience-manager-release-information.en/help/kb/aem-forms-releases.md

 ### Things to remember {#things-to-remember}

 * The AEM Forms add-on packages listed above are applicable to both AEM Forms on OSGi and AEM Forms on JEE.
 * All AEM Forms add-on packages and Quick Fixes are cumulative; that is, an add-on package and Quick Fix includes all the preceding add-ons and Quick Fixes for a component for the corresponding version.
 For example, if you are installing Quick Fix 2.4.50, it already includes AEM Forms add-on package 2.4.26.

+  >[!NOTE]
+  >
-  **Note:** Cumulative add-on packages and Quick Fixes implies that first two numbers of the version are identical.
+  >Cumulative add-on packages and Quick Fixes implies that first two numbers of the version are identical.

 * Always install the latest available Service Pack/Feature Pack add-on.
 It is highly recommended as it includes security, performance, stability, and key customer fixes and enhancements released since the general availability of the base version.
 * Whenever you install a Service Pack or upgrade from a previous version of AEM to a newer version, always install the corresponding AEM Forms add-on package.
 For example, if you upgrade from AEM 6.1 Forms add-on package version 2.2.4 to AEM 6.1 Service Pack 1, after installing AEM 6.1 Service Pack 1, install AEM forms add-on package version 2.4.50.